anderssonlab/PRIMEloci/INSTALL_PRIMEloci.md

 brew install libomp
 ```
 On macOS, R (via Homebrew libomp) and Python environments (via Conda or Virtualenv libomp) can conflict when used together through reticulate, potentially causing crashes with errors.
-If this occurs, managing environment variables (DYLD_LIBRARY_PATH, KMP_DUPLICATE_LIB_OK, OMP_NUM_THREADS) or aligning libomp paths may be necessary to avoid conflicts while maintaining multithreaded performance.
+If this occurs, managing environment variables or aligning libomp paths may be necessary to avoid conflicts while maintaining multithreaded performance.

 ---

-## 📦 R Installation for PRIME
+## R Installation for PRIMEloci

-The R package `PRIME` depends on a mix of CRAN and Bioconductor packages, and a custom GitHub version of `bcp`.
+The R package `PRIMEocil` depends on a mix of CRAN and Bioconductor packages, and a custom GitHub version of `PRIME`.

 Note that we recommend using R 4.4 or higher.
 While R versions >4.2 can also be used, they may require additional setup steps.
 For example, on macOS, you may need to run:
 ```bash